Almir98/.NET-Core-REST-API-Template/README.md

-This is a REST API C# ASP.NET Core implementation project consisting of the following components :
+Basic REST API .NET Core implementation consisting of the following components :

 1. Web application -> API project,

-2. Entity Framework Core to connect to the database ( Code first approach ),
+2. Entity Framework Core to connect to the database

 3. .Net Standard Class Library for View Models,